Eyal-ro/Python-EAG-analysis/README.md

 This project creates an easy-to-use dashboard that allow researchers to load, pre-process and plot initial EAG data from .ASC files.

+## Installing and executing the program

+* Download the folder from the following link : https://www.dropbox.com/sh/fqueakv37j9f6u1/AAA8sDu4T7JmOr0SpZq1c0zHa?dl=0
+* Run the 'EAGGui' file in the 'dist' folder

 ## Description

 Electroantennogram (EAG) is a technique for measuring the average output of an insect antenna for a given odor.